grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 This will probably require changes to the rest of the code base but the change will be for different reason (i.e. that we want to display product identifiers on web page and print them on the invoice), which is OK, since they're connected to responsibilities beyond those of product name.

+### TODO implementing value objects

+factory methods, equals, why immutable, gethashcode, implicit values or explicit values, narrowing down the interface, passing multiple strings can cause the order of the arguments to be confused, treating time as integer, treating strings as paths, Title type instead of strings or utils.

 ### Summary

 By examining the above example, we can see the following principle emerging: